aliqasemzadeh/bap/README.md

 Note 2:
 Any misuse of this software to launch illegal sites is not allowed and the responsibility for its use lies with the user's site.

+Note 3: We start new version ny the name jetadmin soon available.